 5.1.1.13.2.1 In-session activity time for QoS flow

 a) This measurement provides the aggregated active session time for QoS flow in a cell.
-The measurement is split into subcounters per QoS level (mapped 5QI or QCI in NR option 3).
+The measurement is split into subcounters per QoS level.

 b) CC.

 c) Number of "in session" seconds aggregated for QoS flows with a certain QoS level. , where "in session" has the following definitions: - QoS flows with bursty flow is said to be "in session" for a UE if any QoS flow data (UL or DL) has been transferred during the last 100 ms for that 5QI - QoS flows with continuous flow are always seen as being "in session" in the context of this measurement, and the session time is increased from the first data transmission on the QoS flow until 100 ms after the last data transmission on the QoS flow.
 The sum of all supported per QoS flow measurements shall equal the total session seconds.
 In case only a subset of per QoS flow measurements is supported, a sum subcounter will be provided first.
-How to decide for a particular QoS level if the QoS flow is of type continuous flow is outside the scope of this document.
+A particular QoS flow is defined to be of type continuous flow if the 5QI is any of {1, 2, 65, 66}.

 d) Each measurement is an integer value.
 The number of measurements is equal to the number of QoS levels plus a possible sum value identified by the .sum suffix.